freeCodeCamp/freeCodeCamp/guide/english/java/basic-operations/bitwise-operators/index.md

     c = a >>> 2;      /* 15 = 0000 1111 : Zero fill right shift*/

 ```

+CHALLENGE:

+How do I get the negative of a number use only bitwise operations?

+Let do an example:

+4: 0100

+Complement:
+~0100 = 1011 = 11

+Add 1:
+  1011
+ +   1
+ ______
+   1100

+1100 = -4!

+You can compute the negative of a number by using the complement and addition:

+~n + 1

 **FOR FURTHER INFORMATION:** <a href="https://docs.oracle.com/javase/tutorial/java/nutsandbolts/op3.html">Click Here</a>